quarj0/system-analyzer/README.md

 ## Dependencies

-The System Response Analyzer relies on the following libraries:
+The System Analyzer relies on the following libraries:

 - `psutil`: For gathering system-related information.
 - `requests`: For making HTTP requests to check response times.